-1. SchoolSafeguarding Policy

-- 2. Part One of Keeping Children Safe in Education 2015 (including Annex A for school leaders and those who work directly with children) - 3.
-The Whistleblowing Policy - 4.
-Safeguarding Procedures Part A 'The Practice of Safeguarding' - 5.
+- 1. SchoolSafeguarding Policy - 2.
+Part One and Annex A of Keeping Children Safe in Education - 3.
+Safeguarding Procedures Part A 'The Practice of Safeguarding' - 4.
 Any other information relevant to their role and responsibilities.

 For staff who cannot read English, or at all, schools should take steps to ensure they understand the key information.